neilvcarvalho/embed/README.md

 An easy way to embed media to your Rails app.
 Don't worry about messy embedding HTML anymore, just use the media URL.

-As of now, it only supports YouTube, Vimeo, Wistia and SoundCloud.
+As of now it supports YouTube, Vimeo, Wistia and SoundCloud.

 ## Installation